Catena-Media/Dtective/_docs/contributing.md

 There is plenty of material out there that explains thoroughly the concept of Behavior Driven Development.
 In a nutshell, the goal of BDD is a business readable and domain-specific language that allows you to describe easily how a system is supposed to be behaving without explaining how that behavior is implemented.
+For more information check [BDD, Cucumber & Gherkin](https://github.com/Catena-Media/Dtective/docs/bdd) section of the documentation.

 The implementation which supports the BDD layer (so called Step Definitions) can be found in `src > java > com.dtective.framework`.
 We attempt to keep functionality grouped in a logical way.

 Under `test > resources > quality` we have a set of sample tests that cover the functionality implemented which support the BDD steps.
  It is **highly** recommended that if you plan adding/modifying functionality you add/modify those tests to maintain the quality of the framework.

 This is also a good starting point to understand how and what steps are available currently.